jblyberg/SipTwo/README.md

 SipTwo is heavily inspired by Frank Desmettre's [node-sip2](https://github.com/frankdsm/node-sip2) package--particularly message construction and interpretation.

-SipTwo is wriiten entirely in Typescript, so it can be easily integrated into your type-safe projects.
+SipTwo is written entirely in Typescript, so it can be easily integrated into your type-safe projects.
 Or you can use it in a plain vanilla javascript project and typings will be ignored.
 All server responses have been cast to their appropriate types: `number`, `Date`, `string`, `boolean`, etc.

 SipTwo also provides an API that will be familiar to people used to working with ES6+.
 You can take advantage of async/await to eliminate the need for callbacks.